 Penny returns and first she finishes binding Trish's powers and then wiccans her.
 Then, even as Piper and Phoebe cry over their lost sister's burnt body, Penny helps Prue's ghost make the crossing to the other side, where we see Patty welcome her in.

 Piper and Phoebe are mourning their sister, and Andy and Leo are also broken up while trying to comfort their wives.
 Piper uses Trish to try to cast a "find a lost witch" spell and it plays out just like Canon 'Charmed Again' with some major exceptions.

 First, Piper doesn't try this until the third episode - the first two are dedicated to letting Piper, Phoebe, Andy and Leo (and Prue's fans) remember and mourn their sister (the funeral is full of flashbacks) before being forced to accept another one.

-Second, we do get a chance to get to know Paige [Rose McGowan], but only as the innocent whom Prue saved during the Season Five finale, including seeing her at the funeral, not due to the spell but due to the fact that she wants to be able to thank Prue for saving her life...unknown to the Charmed Ones or Belthazor, the innocent Prue saved is their younger half-sister.
+Second, we do get a chance to get to know Paige [Rose McGowan], including seeing her at the funeral, not due to the spell but due to the fact that she wants to be able to thank Prue for saving her life...unknown to the Charmed Ones or Belthazor, the innocent Prue saved is their younger half-sister.